MicrosoftDocs/learn/learn-pr/databricks/intro-to-azure-databricks/includes/3-databricks-notebooks.md

 1. Name your notebook **First Notebook**.
 1. Set the **Language** to **Python**.
-1. Select the cluster to which to attach this Notebook.
+1. Select the cluster to which to attach this notebook.

      > [!NOTE]
      > This option displays only when a cluster is currently running.
 You can still create your notebook and attach it to a cluster later.